+CS: Is the kind of role you’d have always wanted to do when you became an actor?
 McAvoy: Um, no, not really.
 Generally, I’m not attracted to the classic leading man type character, partly because I don’t think I’m right and castable for those types of roles.
 This particular time I think I was right for this character.
 There were certain reasons that made me right for it, but usually, I prefer doing the lead roles I’ve done in the past that are maybe not edgy, but where it’s a character leading man or a flawed leading man or it’s tinged with comedy.
 I don’t think I’ll be playing too many more leading more like this.
 Just this particular leading man led itself to me playing it I think.
 ‘Cause the thing is that in this film it is a classic role, but within the film, there’s a classic romantic period tragedy, but the film tells that very simple story in a very modern intelligent and sophisticated way.
 The narrative is very simple: Good people are wronged and bad things happen to them as a consequence, and it’s very simple, which is lovely.
 But the real intelligence of the film comes in how the narrative is imparted to the audience.
 I think that helped me play it I think, and also the fact that the character is caught between classes.

+CS: Why did you think this role was right for you?
 McAvoy: Both characters come from a working class background, but also both characters require a capacity to sound incredibly posh, which I can do.
 Also, he occupies a kind of social ground that doesn’t exist yet in the world, which is between classes, and I don’t think the world is ready for him at that point.
 I think that terrifies those around him, those from his own class and from outside his class.
 I see similarities with myself, not in terms that I terrify people or that I have an untenable position in the world, but I come from a very working class background, and I’ve been allowed access to a way of life that people from my background just don’t get, people from any background just don’t get.
 I live the life of an actor, and whilst I try and maintain as much as a normal life as I can, I can’t deny my life is weird and strange and a little bit jetset, so I do feel that we have a similar kind of journey in some ways.
 Like him, I’ve embraced this life, but also I try to not be untrue to who I was as well.
 Who I was is who I am.

+CS: Joe’s said when asked why you were right for this role that you had “eyes of optimism” so do you know what he meant by that?
 McAvoy: I think to play Robbie, you have to have hope and you have to be incredibly open.
 I think someone once said to me that it was their life’s ambition to be as open as possible, and I thought, “What a f**king brilliant ambition.”
 I don’t know if that’s my life’s ambition, but I know I certainly try to be as open as possible.
 I’m nowhere near as open as Robbie is.
 Briony hurts him so badly because he’s so open and naïve about the danger around him, and I think that’s the same as optimism as much.
 I think he has empathy for all those around him, even empathy for Mrs. Tallis who doesn’t like him.
 I think he gets it and understands her.
 He’s a little bit Christ-like and angelic and unrealistic, at least for the first half of the film.

+CS: Can you talk about your chemistry with Keira?
 McAvoy: The question of chemistry is always a funny one, I think, because people talk about it as if it’s separate from acting, and I just think it’s just good acting.
 Everyone always says, “But yeah, yeah, if you don’t get on with somebody.”
 Well, I have.
 I’ve had good chemistry apparently–I’ve been told by journalists–with people I didn’t like. (laughter) But I’m never going to say (who they were).
 I had a great time with Keira though, and I think chemistry is aided I think by like-minded people, and I think the greatest thing for ours was that we felt really quickly that we had similar ideas and similar responses.
 We never had that thing where one person says, “We turn left” and the other person says, “No, we turn right.”
 That’s partly due to Christopher Hampton’s wonderful adaptation of what is an amazing book by Ian McEwan.
 It’s just so clearly drawn, so we were on the same page, and because we were on the same page, it meant there was a lot of time to have a good laugh and talk and bond and communicate, and with communication, our relationship builds and then you can have chemistry really well I think, so it wasn’t a forced chemistry I think.
 It was really important that we did have that chemistry because the film relies on us caring about this tragically aborted relationship.
 For us to care about it, we have to believe in it, and we only have four scenes together, so you really have to go for those scenes.

 What was wonderful about this film is that instead of Joe having three months plus two weeks film shoot, he said, “I’m going to have a three month film shoot and we’ll have three weeks rehearsals.”
 So he spent money rehearsing, which is quite rare I think.
 And also, when you rehearse for films, people don’t know what to do with the rehearsal time.
 They go, “Great, we have this rehearsal time.
 We’re all going to sit in the same room and nothing will happen.”
 Maybe it’s because Joe grew up in the theatre, maybe his parents were theatre practitioners and Joe was an actor for a short period of time himself, and a lot of his friends were theatre people as well.
 I think he understands what to with rehearsal time, and the rehearsal time in this was invaluable, because at the end of that rehearsal time, all the actors knew exactly what we were trying to achieve.
 One of the main problems I think with acting is turning up on the day and the script isn’t direct enough, it’s ambiguous, you can take from it anything you want or maybe it’s just unfocused, so you’ve got ten actors and a director and they’ve all got different ideas, and none of us are particularly certain that any of our ideas are good as well.
 How do make this work and how do we come to some consensus here?
 And that becomes the job of acting, whereas on this job, it was never like that.
 We all knew exactly what the script meant, it was like a blueprint.
 We all made our ideas clear to everybody else, and everybody else went, “That seems logical and excellent,” and Joe made his vision clear to us and we all went, “Yup, that seems great.”
 By the time we came to filming it, it was really about how well we could execute what we knew that we wanted to do, rather than us spending two hours going, “Maybe if I change that line no, that doesn’t work.”
 It was a f**kin’ dream, man!